getnacelle/nacelle-js/.changeset/stale-cherries-compare.md

 '@nacelle/storefront-sdk': minor
 ---

 Adds a trace id to the `error` key in the response.
-This trace id should be included in any support requests
+This trace id should be included in any support requests.